AdamVig/NashobaPlanner/README.md

 1. Set up workspaces
 2. Develop a functional layout for the website that will act as a frameowrk for the interface
 3. Create a function that outputs the schedule for the year
+4. Create a function that stores the schedule in a database
-4. Display the above function's output in a calendar view
+4. Display the schedule in a calendar view
+5. Develop a page that prints the whole year's calendar

 ###Stretch Goals
 These are features that we will add if we have time.
 + Calculate how many hours each class period will meet over the course of the year
 + Output schedule to a Google Calendar
 + Distribute schedule to all staff via email
++ Output schedule to PDF
+	+ **Status:** failure (attempted but could not complete)
+	+ **Reason:** could not get PDF libraries to work

 ##Technical Specifications
 ###Components